MadCoderme/yoLang/README.md

 ### Dive deeper

 Using the built in `print` function, you can display Strings in the Output terminal.
 If you pass a Number or any other data type, those will be automatically converted to string.
-For example -
+Only in case of an Object, this will return `[object Object]` For example -

 ```
 #testNum = 10